-Total Asset Data based on 2016 records.
+* Total Asset Data based on 2016 records.

-Above are the top-rated banks from major countries.
+Given above are the top-rated banks from major countries.
 Based on the legal availability and regulation of banks, forex brokers take liquidity from different banks.
-Those brokers who work with the top-level banks are the best forex brokers because they will provide you the best price, especially if they have a non-dealing desk (explained later in Chapter 9)
+Those brokers who work with the top-level banks are the best forex brokers.
+They provide the best price, especially if they have a non-dealing desk (explained later in Chapter 9).

-Who are Forex Market Player or Forex Market Participants?
+Who are Forex Market Players or Forex Market Participants?

-There is a classification of different forex market players based on their trading volume.
-Institutional Investors/traders and retail forex traders.
-Other types of market participants are Speculator, Supply Side, Demand Side, Professional, Investors & lastly Novice traders.
+Based on the trading volume, different Forex market players are classified.
+They can also be Institutional Investors/Traders and Retail Forex Traders.
+Other types of market participants are Speculator, Supply Side, Demand Side, Professional, Investors & last but not least Novice traders.

-Here are we are stating the currency in the dollar but actually it can be any currency on a large scale.
-Then comes the big trading firms that manage private funds from large investors.
-Institutional traders are basically the market movers.
-That’s why some retail traders like to follow bank trade levels or round numbered price levels (Explained later in the trading strategy section).
+Here, the currency taken is the dollar but actually, it can be any currency on a large range.
+Next comes the big trading firms that handle private funds from large investors.
+Institutional traders are primarily market movers.
+That’s why some retail traders prefer to follow bank trade levels or round numbered price levels (Explained later in the trading strategy section).